 How Many Weddings Have You Done?

-Experience is important and finding the right individual will always come down to what they’re good at.
-Some florists are incredible at different types of arrangements but in your case, you need a florist experienced with wedding day flowers.
-Having a florist with experience will allow you to be confident in their ability to deliver exactly what you’re wanting at your wedding without worrying if a first-timer can pull it off!
+Experience is essential, and finding the right individual will always come down to what they're good at.
+Some florists are incredible at different arrangements, but in your case, you need a florist experienced with wedding day flowers.
+Having a florist with experience will allow you to be confident in their ability to deliver what you want at your wedding without worrying if a first-timer can pull it off.

 Will You Be Able To Work Within My Budget?

-Sticking within budgets is a stressful task when it comes to planning your wedding, so be sure to discuss your budget up front with your potential florists.
-Some may be out of your potential budget and knowing that up front is a good way to avoid any stress or pain in the long run.
-Be sure to ask if there are any unforeseen costs that can pop up too, while this is rarely the case, it is a good detail to lock in from the start.
+Sticking within budgets is a stressful task for planning your wedding, so be sure to discuss your budget upfront with your potential florists.
+Some may be out of your possible budget, and knowing that up front is an excellent way to avoid any stress or pain in the long run.
+Be sure to ask if any unforeseen costs can pop up too.
+While this is rarely the case, it is an excellent detail to lock in from the start.

-It’s also a good idea to discuss ways your florist can potentially help your maximise your budget for the best possible outcome and to find out when you’ll need to have your deposit paid in order to secure their services on your wedding day.
-Be sure to double check if there is anything that could force you to incur additional charges too just to be on the safe side and ask your florist to go over everything covered in your payments to them just to keep everything clear so you know exactly what you’re getting or what you may need to source from elsewhere.
+It's also a good idea to discuss ways your florist can help you maximize your budget for the best possible outcome and find out when you'll need to have your deposit paid to secure their services on your wedding day.
+Be sure to double-check if anything could force you to incur additional charges, too, to be on the safe side and ask your florist to go over everything covered in your payments to them to keep everything clear.
+Hence, you know what you're getting or what you may need to source from elsewhere.

-Bonus tip: enquire about your potential florists refund/rebooking process and policy.
-With the uncertainty of today’s world, it’s important information to have in advance, just incase.
+Bonus tip: enquire about your potential florist's refund/rebooking process and policy.
+With the uncertainty of today's world, it's crucial information to have in advance, just in case.